bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Breaking-Down-Scope--Context--And-Closure-In-JavaScript-In-Simple-Terms-.md

 **Changing Context using Bind**

-"The simplest use of `bind()` is to make a function that, no matter how it is called, is called with a particular this value".
+“The simplest use of `bind()` is to make a function that, no matter how it is called, is called with a particular this value”.

 **Binding with Arguments**